Write Without Limits: Memoir

 James Navé

-Poet, spoken-word performer, and co-creator of the Imaginative Storm method, Navé brings a lifetime of creative exploration to the page and the stage.
+Navé, who holds an MFA in poetry from Vermont College, brings a lifetime of creative exploration to the page.
 With roots in performance poetry and a deep belief in the power of imagination, his work helps writers of all backgrounds tap into their wild, true voice.

-I’ve competed in the National Poetry Slam and have hosted the LEAF Festival poetry slam for more than 25 years.
-But my focus has always been creativity—where it comes from, how it moves through us, and how we can learn to trust it.
+In 1995 I co-founded The Artist’s Way Creativity Camp with Julia Cameron, and those years shaped much of the work I do now.
+My focus has always been creativity—where it comes from, how it moves through us, and how we can learn to trust it.

-I co-founded The Artist’s Way Creativity Camp with Julia Cameron, and those years shaped much of the work I do now.
 The principles that make up the Imaginative Storm method are the result of a lifetime spent exploring how imagination, emotion, and voice come together in powerful writing.
+What matters most to me is helping people discover that they already have all they need to write something true—and unforgettable.”

 “James Navé and I worked together for over 20 years.
 His work as a poet, teacher, and facilitator is an important force for change.”